Balancing work and retirement

 - The pension continues to increase on a yearly basis as long as the person continues to make contributions.

-Even if the supplement is payable as of 1 January, it usually takes a few months before the Régie receives from Revenu Québec the information required to calculate it.
-The Régie will pay the amounts owing retroactive to 1 January.
+Even if the supplement is payable as of 1 January, it usually takes a few months before we receive from Revenu Québec the information required to calculate it.
+We will pay the amounts owing retroactive to 1 January.

 Example